ICanBoogie/Routing/README.md

 ### Route patterns

-A pattern is used to match a URL with a route.
-Placeholders may be used to match multiple URL to a single route and extract its parameters.
+A pattern is used to matches a URL with a route.
+Placeholders may be used to matches multiple URL to a single route and extract its parameters.
 Three types of placeholder are available:

 - Relaxed placeholder: Only the name of the parameter is specified, it matches anything until the following part. e.g. `/articles/:id/edit` where `:id` is the placeholder for the `RouteDefinition::ID` parameter.

-- Constrained placeholder: A regular expression is used to match the parameter value. e.g. `/articles/<id:\d+>/edit` where `<id:\d+>` is the placeholder for the `id` parameter which value must match `/^\d+$/`.
+- Constrained placeholder: A regular expression is used to matches the parameter value. e.g. `/articles/<id:\d+>/edit` where `<id:\d+>` is the placeholder for the `id` parameter which value must matches `/^\d+$/`.

 - Anonymous constrained placeholder: Same as the constrained placeholder, except the parameter has no name but an index e.g. `/articles/<\d+>/edit` where `<\d+>` in a placeholder